Matses Tribal Organization

 Adopt Indigenous Schools

-The primary mission of our non-profit organization is to offer assistance to the Matsés indigenous communities so that this native Amazonian tribe can conserve their native culture and indigenous communal reserve in a sustainable and autonomous manner.
+The primary mission of our non-profit association is to offer assistance to the Matsés indigenous communities so that this native Amazonian tribe can conserve their native culture and indigenous lands in a sustainable and autonomous manner.
+Please note that the Matsés Movement does not solicit nor accept donations from the public.
+Small donations do little to help and can create internal conflicts.

-The origins of MATSES can be traced to a grass-roots movement by the Matsés people.
-To understand how MATSES came about in the first place, you need to understand the present situation of the Matsés tribe.
-There are seventeen different communities within the Matsés Native Community in the Amazon Rainforest and living conditions are much the same as they were before the Matsés tribe made permanent contact with the outside world in 1969.
-There are no phones, no public transportation, and no governmental projects of any kind there.
-No medical or other aid is being provided by the Peruvian government.
-Incredibly, there is not a single health care professional present in the entire indigenous reserve.
-The only thing that could be remotely interpreted as governmental aid is the presence of teachers whose salaries are paid by the Peruvian Ministry of Education.
+The origins of the Matsés Movement can be traced to a grass-roots movement by the Matsés people which originally established this nonprofit association in 2006 as the Movement in the Amazon for Tribal Subsistence and Economic Sustainability - M.A.T.S.E.S.
+To understand how the Matsés Movement came about in the first place, you need to understand the present situation of the Matsés tribe.
+There are fourteen different communities within the Matsés Native Community in the Amazon Rainforest and living conditions are much the same as they were before the Matsés tribe made permanent contact with the outside world in 1969.
+There are few phones, no public transportation, and almost no governmental projects of any kind there.
+Little medical or other aid is being provided by the Peruvian government.
+Incredibly, there are hardly any health care professionals present in the entire indigenous reserve.
+The only thing that could be remotely interpreted as significant governmental aid is the presence of teachers whose salaries are paid by the Peruvian Ministry of Education.
 There is little travel by the Matsés outside the reserve.
-However each year in January, the teachers are brought to Iquitos by the Ministry of Education where they take classes on bilingual education.
+However each year during the school summer vacation, the teachers are brought to Iquitos by the Ministry of Education where they take classes on bilingual education.
 It is from the teachers that our organization was formed.
-MATSES is truly a grass-roots organization in that the Matsés people themselves formed this organization through the participation of their teachers.
+The Matsés Movement is truly a grass-roots organization in that the Matsés people themselves formed this organization through the participation of their teachers.

 E-mail : info@matses.org